MStaniaszek1998/Scrapper/README.md

 ```

  Post Script:<br>
- All architecture was developed on Linux Ubuntu.
+ All architecture was developed on Linux Ubuntu and was tested on Windows 10.